Delaware Medicaid Definition

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, there are a limited number of participant enrollment slots.
 Therefore, wait lists may exist.
 Benefits are provided at home, adult day care, an adult foster care home, or in assisted living.

 3) Regular Medicaid / Aged and Disabled – this is an entitlement program, which means meeting the eligibility requirements guarantee assistance will be provided.
 Benefits are provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Delaware Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Delaware Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Delaware Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|